So, what’s wrong with merit-based enrollment?

 Really?
 You may be asking… what’s wrong with merit?
 Well, let’s start with a definition (via Google):

-deserve or be worthy of (something, especially reward, punishment, or attention). “the results have been encouraging enough to merit further investigation.”
+Deserve or be worthy of (something, especially reward, punishment, or attention). “the results have been encouraging enough to merit further investigation.”

 “Meritocrats accept inequality as proper.
 As long as opportunities are equal, outcomes need not be.
 Of course this ignores that opportunities are not equal but it also legitimises the increasing bifurcation of our society.
 Since the elite no longer live with the masses, work with them, socialise with them the concerns of ordinary citizens don’t register.”

 This question is explored even more further in a book titled, The Rise of the Meritocracy, whose main points can basically be boiled down to two ideas:

 - So what’s wrong with merit-based enrollment?: Our ability to measure merit is flawed. — In education, this is usually done using some form of “objective assessment” like IQ tests, state tests (e.g. our old STAR tests), and/or grades plus “effort”, which is measured by teacher or parent recommendations.
 In reality, the job of measuring has been shown to be highly subjective, as those doing the measuring have biases (both positive and negative) and the measurements themselves tend to be inherently biased as well.

 - So what’s wrong with merit-based enrollment?: To whatever extent you can successfully identify merit and distribute resources accordingly, there are certain resources that shouldn’t be distributed based on merit. — Education is one of these things.
 Add to this list health care, housing, police protection…

 For these reasons, I am growing weary of the concept of “merit” as it is used in determining student access to educational opportunities.
 Lately, I’m hearing it again and again as its used to justify why our schools should reinstate honors tracking in our middle and high schools (via “accelerated” algebra).